 There's no such thing as a bad time to clear out the clutter around the house.
 Why not boost your income while you’re at it?
 Your trash could be someone else’s treasure.

 Now more than ever, we’re asking ourselves whether our possessions really ‘spark joy’ in our lives – and if they don’t, why are we holding onto them?
-We take a look at how you can turn your clutter into cash, including ten tips to selling online.
+We take a look at how you can turn your clutter into cash, including ten tips for selling online.

 Where do I start?

 Dig through your wardrobe

 Are your wardrobes stuffed with clothes you rarely wear?
 Make some time to root through your clothes and ask yourself how many times you’ve worn them in the past year.
 If it’s a big fat zero, the chances are you won’t even notice it's gone.

 Look in the loft